anton-k/talks/csound-journal/Csound-expression-paper.md

 but it can give you a expressive power that's hard to imagine within the Csound syntax.

 Imagine that you can

+* write a synthesizer in a single line of code.

 * develop synthesizers right in the REPL.
 You can type in a line of code press enter and you get the sound out of your speakers as a feedback.
 Then you can